entelecheia/lecture/_sources/lectures/llms/q-learning/index.md

 - **Complexity in Design**: Designing effective PRMs can be challenging as it requires a nuanced understanding of the task at hand.
 - **Balancing Feedback**: Ensuring that feedback is neither too sparse nor overwhelmingly detailed is crucial for optimal learning.

-## Integrating Q\*-Learning with Large Language Model (LLM) Training
+## Integrating Q-Learning with Large Language Model (LLM) Training

-Integrating Q\*-Learning into LLM training represents a significant step towards creating more sophisticated, adaptable, and intelligent language models.
+Integrating Q-Learning into LLM training represents a significant step towards creating more sophisticated, adaptable, and intelligent language models.

 ### Conceptual Foundation

-- **Q\*-Learning for LLMs**: Adapting Q-learning for LLMs to enhance reasoning and decision-making, similar to AlphaGo's approach in Go.
+- **Q-Learning for LLMs**: Adapting Q-learning for LLMs to enhance reasoning and decision-making, similar to AlphaGo's approach in Go.
 - **Integration**: Merging reinforcement learning principles with advanced language understanding, akin to combining AlphaGo's Policy and Value NNs with LLMs' capabilities.

 ### Mechanism and Adaptation